Skip to content

 Initialize the PaymentSheet

 Initialize the PaymentSheet and pass in a CreateIntentCallback.
-For now, leave the implementation empty.
+Leave the implementations empty for now.

-class MyCheckoutActivity : AppCompatActivity() { private lateinit var paymentSheet: PaymentSheet override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) // ... paymentSheet = PaymentSheet.Builder(::onPaymentSheetResult) .createIntentCallback { _, _ -> TODO() // You'll implement this later } .build(this) } fun onPaymentSheetResult(paymentSheetResult: PaymentSheetResult) { // You'll implement this later } }
+class MyCheckoutActivity : AppCompatActivity() { private lateinit var paymentSheet: PaymentSheet override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) // ... paymentSheet = PaymentSheet.Builder(::onPaymentSheetResult) .createIntentCallback { confirmationToken -> TODO() // You'll implement this later } .build(this) } fun onPaymentSheetResult(paymentSheetResult: PaymentSheetResult) { // You'll implement this later } }

 Present the PaymentSheet

-Next, present the PaymentSheet by calling presentWithIntentConfiguration() and passing in an IntentConfiguration.
-The IntentConfiguration contains details about the specific SetupIntent, like the currency.
+Next, present the PaymentSheet by calling presentWithIntentConfiguration() and pass in an IntentConfiguration.
+The IntentConfiguration contains details about the specific SetupIntent, such as the currency.

 class MyCheckoutActivity : AppCompatActivity() { // ... private fun handleCheckoutButtonPressed() { val intentConfig = PaymentSheet.IntentConfiguration( mode = PaymentSheet.IntentConfiguration.Mode.Setup( currency = "usd", ), // Other configuration options... ) paymentSheet.presentWithIntentConfiguration( intentConfiguration = intentConfig, // Optional configuration - See the "Customize the sheet" section in this guide configuration = PaymentSheet.Configuration.Builder( merchantDisplayName = "Example Inc.", ).build() ) } }